A showcase of Michel Petrucciani’s iconic Montreux Jazz Festival live performances, spanning a decade of shows between 1990 and 1998.

 TERMS OF SALE

-Change of line-up and cancellation
+Change of programme, cancellation, and refund

 All the artists announced have confirmed their participation in the Festival.
 Cancellations or changes to the line-up are possible and will be announced at the box office on the night as well as on our website, our social networks and our newsletter.

-In the event of a change in the line-up or the schedule, the Festival reserves the right to decide, depending on the circumstances, to refund the tickets or packages up to the price mentioned on the ticket or package (minus a fixed fee of CHF 5 for each ticket or package, in accordance with the recommendations of the Swiss Music Promoters Association).
+In case of a change in the line-up or the schedule, the Festival reserves the right to decide, depending on the circumstances, to refund the tickets or packages up to the price mentioned on the ticket or package (minus a fixed fee of CHF 5 for each ticket or package, in accordance with the recommendations of the Swiss Music Promoters Association).